How to Get a Home Care License in Tennessee

 Operation Requirements for Opening a Home Care Business in Tennessee

-Applying for a Tax ID and EIN Number are Required to Open a Home Care Business in Tennessee
+Applying for a Tax Number and National Provider Number to run a Home Care Business in Tennessee

-If your agency provides blood sugar monitoring services, you’ll need to obtain a CLIA waiver.
-You’ll need to get a contract to handle the biohazardous waste.
-Certified Homecare Consulting can assist you to meet these demands.
+Tennessee, just like any other state, will require medical certificates and applications based off their scope of services being provided.
+Tennessee home health agencies that provide blood sugar monitoring services, will need to obtain a CLIA waiver.
+Tennessee Home Health Agencies will also need to get a contract to handle the biohazardous waste.
+Depending on the needs of the agency Certified Homecare Consulting can assist you to meet these demands after Certificate of Need is obtained.

 Policy and Procedures are Required to Open a Home Care Business in Tennessee